Imperial (automobile): 1961 (Series RY1-L, M, H)

 fenders (a classical throwback favored by Virgil Exner, used commonly in the 1930s Chryslers.
 He would continue his look with the modern Stutz), and the largest tailfins ever.
 Inside, the Imperial gained an improved dash layout with an upright rectangular bank of gauges.
 The pillared four-door sedan was canceled and would not return until the 1967 model year.
 With the downsizing of Lincoln, at 227.1 inches (later increased to 227.8 inches in 1963), the Imperial would once again be the longest non-limousine car made in America through 1966.
-Sales fell to 12,258, the result of bizarre styling and continued poor quality control while the retail price for the LeBaron was US$6,428.
+Sales fell to 12,258, the result of bizarre styling and continued poor quality control while the retail price for the LeBaron was US$6,428 ($ in dollars).